NativeScript/docs-v7/upgrade-instructions.md

 ### Upgrading TNS Modules

-Unfortunately the next piece is a bit more tricky as it requires more steps.
+Тhe next piece is a bit more tricky as it requires more steps.
 The easiest method is to create a new project and then copy the **tns_modules** out of the new project into your existing project and then delete the dummy project.

 So at a command line do the following (assuming you are still in your main app project folder from the steps above).
 Please remember to replace **<yourapp>** with whatever folder name your app is in.